 These are people who have offered to actively provide advice and guidance to drive our efforts.

-Dr. Sarah Werner (Dentist, Cherry Creek, Colorado)
+Dr. Sarah Werner (Dentist, Denver, Colorado)

 Ms. Bonnie Carroll (CEO, Tragedy Assistance Program for Survivors, or TAPS)